 As an artist, Lablache was unrivaled and most people considered him the most famous bass of his generation.
 His full, pure, and powerful voice was said to be among the most sonorous ever heard and he enraptured audiences when he sang.
 His style of performance was also declared “truly artistic,” and he was lauded for his versatility.
 When it came to his acting, he was also said to be equally good in serious or comedic roles.
 Yet, for all the acclamation there was one area where he may have improved: It seems that over the years he went from a noble, truly handsome, and imposing figure to a man of “stoutness.”

 Lablache’s health began to fail by 1856.
 The following spring, he took healing waters from the spa town of Bad Kissingen in Bavaria, Germany.
 While there he met and was honored by Alexander II of Russia with medals.
 Lablache responded to Alexander II’s medals with, “These will do to ornament my coffin.”
 Lablache had previously purchased a house near Paris in Maison-Lafitte.
 He returned to that home for a short time but then went to Naples hoping to improve his health as it had been precarious for months.
 “A month before his death he had a violent attack of his malady … [and] after suffering excruciating agony with great fortitude and calmness,” he died on 23 January 1858.
-His remains were taken to Paris, and he was buried at Maison-Lafitte, located in the north-western suburbs of Paris.
+One newspaper wrote after his death:

-- Moore, John Weeks, Complete Encyclopaedia of Music, 1854
+- Moore, John Weeks, Complete Encyclopaedia of Music, 1854, p.
+495.

-- The Letters of Queen Victoria, Vol. 1, 1907
+- The Letters of Queen Victoria, Vol. 1, 1907, p.
+89.